Methods of Cannabis Consumption

 Duration: Lasting upwards of 12 hours.

 Pros: Ideal for localized pain and inflammation, including arthritis, bone fractures, skin conditions, cramping, and migraines.
-No psychoactive effects, so new patients and those with a low THC tolerance can use them.
+No psychoactive effects, so new users and those with a low THC tolerance can use them with confidence.
 Transdermal patches can provide hours of relief.
 Very discreet.

 Cons: Some products may contain parabens or artificial fragrances which can irritate sensitive skin and cause other health issues.